Dick Clement: Writing partnership with Ian La Frenais

-By the beginning of the 1990s, La Frenais had created the long running series, Lovejoy, and co-created Spender with Jimmy Nail.
+By the beginning of the 1990s, La Frenais had created the long-running series, Lovejoy, and co-created Spender with Jimmy Nail.
 In America, they were writers and supervising producers for HBO's Emmy-winning show, Tracey Takes On..., for four years.
 They scripted the film adaptation of The Commitments, which won the Evening Standard's Peter Sellers Award for Comedy and the BAFTA Award for Best Adapted Screenplay, and also wrote the screenplays for Excess Baggage and Still Crazy.
 In addition, they did uncredited rewrites on The Rock, starring Sean Connery, and Pearl Harbor for producers Jerry Bruckheimer and Michael Bay (who also directed the film).
+They had also been commissioned to write a draft of Super Mario Bros. for directors Rocky Morton and Annabel Jankel.
+This would ultimately lead the film into pre-production after several failed drafts but it was heavily rewritten by Ed Solomon once Walt Disney Studios acquired distribution rights.

 In 2005, Clement and La Frenais had two television adaptations of best-selling novels broadcast by the BBC: Jonathan Coe's The Rotter's Club for BBC Two, and Robert Harris's Archangel, starring Daniel Craig, for BBC One.
 That year also saw the UK release of Goal!, a film they co-scripted.
-In 2006, they were credited as writers on the animated film Flushed Away, whilst 2007 saw the release of the jukebox musical Across the Universe, based around the songs of The Beatles, which they scripted, and, with director Julie Taymor, wrote the story for.
+In 2006, they were credited as writers on the animated film Flushed Away, while 2007 saw the release of the jukebox musical Across the Universe, based around the songs of The Beatles, which they scripted, and, with director Julie Taymor, wrote the story for.
 The 2008 film The Bank Job, starring Jason Statham, is their last screenplay work to date.

 Two new television series written by them aired in 2017: a new version of Porridge, starring Kevin Bishop, for the BBC, and Henry IX for UKTV Gold, starring Charles Edwards.
 The duo have also written the book for two stage musicals in development, Juke Box Hero and Victoria's Secret.

 Clement and La Frenais were both awarded OBEs in the 2007 Queen's Birthday Honours list.